erdnaxeli/clip/docs/user guide/commands.md

   --repeat INTEGER  [default: 1]
   --yell
   --help            Show this message and exit.
-$ ./bin/mycommand goodbye Alice
+$ ./bin/myapplication goodbye Alice
 Goodbye Alice
-$ ./bin/mycommand goodbye --repeat 2 --yell Alice
+$ ./bin/myapplication goodbye --repeat 2 --yell Alice
 GOODBYE ALICE
 GOODBYE ALICE
 ```

-You may have noticed than the first help message shows a command `help` but not an option `--help`.
+You may have noticed that the first help message shows a command `help` but not an option `--help`.
 Indeed, as it is using commands, the help is now a command too.
 But to simplify the access to the help the `--help` option is still available, although not shown in the help message.